vearch/vearch/README.md

-# VectorBase
+# Vectorsearch

-a scalable search service for deep learning vectors
+a scalable search service of deep learning vectors